DataVizForAll/datavizforall.github.io/_pages/syllabus.md

 - Before class, read [Build 4 Draft](https://docs.google.com/document/d/1Yi_3QtaT213J4KTYTxRzM1asN4L3OCKXP3es6ucP0ao/edit), especially part B about school funding questions and sources.
 Explore at least 3 of the existing visualizations created by CT School + State Finance Project.
 - In class: each student will be assigned to either summarize a portion of work we've done so far (Part A) OR ask question and take detailed notes about school funding data availability (Part B).
 - Workshop with Erika Haynes and Morgan Considine, School + State Finance Project <https://schoolstatefinance.org> on Zoom from 1:45-2:30pm
-- Fixed: Process to create and upload 33-town GeoJSON map to Datawrapper
+- Fixed (see 25 Oct): Process to customize and upload 33-town GeoJSON boundary map to Datawrapper
 - For next class: create a free account on [Github](https://github.com).
 Use a relatively short or simple username that you may wish to share professionally in the future.
 In other words, "jackdougherty" or "jdougherty" is better than "BikeDaddy1965".

 ### Tue 1 Nov